trevans24/quindar-technical/README.md

 Implement animations/transitions for a smoother user experience.

-5. Backend & API Considerations
+5. Other Considerations

-Evaluate WebSockets or GraphQL subscriptions to enable real-time updates.
+Evaluate WebSockets or GraphQL subscriptions to enable real-time updates, if this data were updating more frequently

-Consider an API gateway for caching or rate-limiting requests if scaled for high traffic.

-By incorporating these enhancements, this solution could be scaled into a production-ready, maintainable, and high-performing feature for displaying launch data.